nanorocks/react-native-solid-datepicker/solid-datepicker/README.md

 # react-native-solid-datepicker
-SolidDatePicker an customisable data-picker for react-nativeTopicsResources
+SolidDatePicker an customisable data-picker for react-native
 ## Installation

 ```sh